The Wail in 70mm

 A little more about me

-I spend my time playing guitar and designing pedalboards.
-I’m also an NBA junkie and a supporter of the Charlotte Hornets.
-See the above image for how I feel about that.
+I’m also an NBA junkie and a supporter of the Charlotte Hornets, for better or worse.